aiman-manahil/LSW-Aspire-Playwright/README.md

-# QA Automation Demo – Playwright + Pytest
+# QA Automation – Playwright + Pytest

 This project demonstrates a structured QA automation framework using Playwright with Pytest and Page Object Model (POM).